lrauhockey/chatgpt-microcap-experiment/README.md

 A comprehensive Python Flask web application that combines real-time stock data, AI-powered trading recommendations, automated portfolio management, and performance tracking.
 Features include intelligent stock analysis, automated trading execution, and advanced portfolio monitoring.

+Note: this is not an offer to buy or sell stock.
+This is was built as an experiment to see if ChatGPT could trade or not.
+I don't endorse anyone using this to manage thier portfolo.
+It is a good example of testing out some APIs including Open AI API
+Please invest with a professional!
+This does not represent my current, past or future employment.
+All the code was written by AI (incluing the prompt to AI ) as this was also used as a demo to how to vibe code a system.
+This was in response to https://github.com/LuckyOne7777/ChatGPT-Micro-Cap-Experiment trading success.

 ## 🚀 Features

 ### 📊 **Real-Time Stock Data**